I missed my court date. What happens now?

 After you’ve turned yourself in, within 24 hours the police must either:

 - take you to a judge or a justice of the peace without unreasonable delay.

 The police must tell you that you have the right to talk to a lawyer.
 If you tell the police you want to talk to a lawyer, the police must allow you to contact a lawyer.
 You must be allowed to talk to the lawyer in private.

 The police must tell you about Legal Aid Ontario.
-If you've been arrested or detained, you can contact duty counsel immediately.
-If they don't tell you, ask the police for the toll-free phone number for duty counsel.
+If you’ve been or , you can contact immediately.
+If they don’t tell you, ask the police for the toll-free phone number for duty counsel.